decision-labs/fieldcamp/README.md

 3) [Optional] Remove password_salt in a new recent migration.
 Bcrypt does not require it anymore.

 * In index page add some useful summary info e.g location of project, number of events, last updated (how many days ago)

+* FIXME: somehow there are multiple jquery-ui in the project!